JohnBinford/AppleWood-Pointe/readme.md

 * * *

 ## News
-- Ralph updloaded a nice "Countdown to Selling you House" Checklist.
+- Ralph updloaded a nice "Countdown to Selling your House" Checklist.
 You can get it from the Documents Page.</br>
 [Link to the PDF Documents Collection.](./Documents/Download.md)
 - John submitteed an electrical plan to the Engineers recently.
   - We asked for a bunch of duplex R5-20's spaced around each wall, and in the store room.